-The Manitoba Transit Heritage Association, Inc. (MTHA) is a registered non-profit museum and charitable organization under the Corporations Act of Manitoba and is a registered charity under the Income Tax Act (Canada).
+The Manitoba Transit Heritage Association, Inc. (MTHA) is a historical museum under the Corporations Act of Manitoba and a registered tax charitable organization under the

+Income Tax Act (Canada).
 Registered Charitable Business Number: 88775 1659 RR0001

-The mission of the Association is to restore old transit vehicles for historic purposes; to create a transit museum for display of transit vehicles; and to provide restored heritage transit vehicles for public parades, displays and tours.
+Our mission is to collect and preserve vintage buses and memorabilia for historic purposes; to create a transit museum for display of buses and memorabilia; and to provide restored heritage transit vehicles for public parades, displays and tours.

 The Manitoba Transit Heritage Association was established on July 21, 1989 by a group of dedicated Winnipeg Transit employees and retirees interested in collecting and preserving records, memorabilia and vehicles related to the City of Winnipeg's public transit service.